G’day mates! How ya goin’?

 For years I’ve viewed myself as being too driven for my own good, depleting myself while striving for more and better.
 It didn’t occur to me that I was overusing my #1 strength appreciation of beauty and excellence.
 I can now appreciate the high level of excellence I bring to work and focus more on being fair and kind to myself, not putting so much pressure on myself.

-GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR AUGUST OR SEPTEMBER!
+GETTING STARTED IS EASY – CLAIM YOUR SPOT NOW FOR SEPTEMBER!

 - Take the free VIA survey here.